Mottie/Keycaster/README.markdown

 ### Change Log

+Version 1.1.1

+* Added missing color css.
+* Changed a bunch of css class names to lessen the chance of interference.
+* Set jQuery noConflict mode if script needs to load jQuery.

 Version 1.1

 * Added bookmarklet code, so you can now use this plugin without needing to install it on your site.